djannot/ecs-bigdata/README.md

 ```

 As you can see, I've been able to easily find the top 5 hashtags per day which are associated with positive sentiment signals (using simple smileys).

+Apache Hive supports analysis of large datasets stored in HDFS.

+It provides an SQL-like language called HiveQL with schema on read and transparently converts queries to map/reduce jobs.

+In this example, the script is using simple smileys to determine the sentiment associated with the tweets.

 You can find more information about the Hive script [here](http://blog.xebia.com/2012/05/15/sentiment-analysis-using-apache-hive/).